 Physical therapists, also known as PTs, help people who have injuries or illnesses improve their movement and manage their pain.
 They are an important part of rehabilitation and treatment of patients with chronic conditions or injuries.
 Physical therapists help determine if the patient can function independently and develop a treatment plan that will improve function and prevent further injury.

-There is no one particular major required for entrance into a physical therapy program.
+No particular major is required for entrance into a physical therapy program.
 Pre-Physical Therapy is a career goal that includes a set of course requirements that prepare you to succeed as a physical therapist.
 You should choose a major you enjoy, and one in which you will excel.

 - 2 semesters General Chemistry with labs